Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Introduction

 The structure of the paper is as follows.
 First of all the determination of the last stable circular orbit and a resummed binding energy will be discussed in Section \ref{sec:LSO}.
 Afterwards in Section \ref{sec:QKP} a quick summary of the quasi-Keplerian parameterisation for eccentric orbits and the appropriate orbital elements will be given.
 In Section \ref{sec:dissipative} the dissipative dynamics and energy and angular momentum loss will be discussed.
 Finally, in Section \ref{sec:conclusions} the conclusions and future applications will be provided.
-In the appendices there is a table with symbols and a short subsection of the rescaling of several quantities to simplify equations and discussions.
+The reader will find short subsection of the rescaling of several quantities to simplify equations and discussions in the appendix.
+As well, we provided a general discussion about the stability of the chosen configuration.